 Whenever practicable, original documents are used, with a view of inducing pupils to think for themselves and to discriminate as to the value of authority.
-Besides the Constitution and the Articles of Confederation, there were used in the past year the "Saga of Eric, the Red," "Vespucius's Account of His First Voyage," and "Verrazzano's Letter."
+Sheldon's "General History" has been found to be admirably adapted to this purpose, so far as European history is concerned.
+Material bearing upon United States history is easily obtained.
+Besides the Constitution and the Articles of Confederation, such leaflets as the "Saga of Eric the Red," "Vespucius's Account of his First Voyage," and "Verrazzano's Letter," have been used with good results.